alexozer/flitter/README.md

 Create your splits:

 Copy `examples/splits.scm` somewhere.
 Edit it and add your game and split information.
-Neither a personal best time nor gold segments are required.
+The personal best splits, world record splits, and gold segments are not required.

-Launch flitter with your splits file:
+Launch Flitter with your splits file:

 ```bash
 $ flitter my-splits.scm